The world has grown pretty scary in recent years.

 - They cut off a major supplier of gasoline for the Southeastern states.

-- Ransomware appears to have contributed to a baby’s death.
+- Ransomware appears to have contributed to an Alabama baby’s death.

 Hackers steal personal information, money, and intellectual property almost on a daily basis.
 They’re like zombies – relentless and endless.

 You have a choice – try to hide, which is impossible in our connected world – OR fight back.

 There are key weapons in this battle that everyone needs.

 - Multifactor Authentication.
 MFA stops 99 percent of attacks, according to the U.S. Cybersecurity and Infrastructure Authority.
 MFA is like sunlight on vampires.